top of page

 4. Will I need to pay anything at the time of our visit?

 Being In-Network with Aetna means I will submit claims directly to Aetna after our visits.
-Any payments needed at the time of our visit is likely due to the “Long Distance Fee” (if applicable), any Out-of-Network fees for you or baby (if applicable), and/or any balances you may want to pay in person.
+Any payments needed at the time of our visit is likely due to the “Long Distance Fee” (if applicable), Overage Time Fees (if applicable), any Out-of-Network fees for you or baby (if applicable), and/or any balances you may want to pay in person.
 A credit card is required to be kept on your file in case of any balances not paid after 30 days (you will receive a Payment Policy Consent Form for more detailed information) - but this card is not charged for any other reason and not without notice.

 5. My baby has coverage under my plan and my partner’s plan at the same time so how does this affect coverage for our lactation consultation?